Reflections on the Grand Enchantment Trail (GET)

 Not everyone willl enjoy the experience of the Grand Enchantment Trail.
 We enjoyed our hike on the GET a lot, but when considering whether or not this hike is for you, there are a few things that we’d recommend keeping in mind:

-Since the GET is not a trail maintained by a trail organization, the trail is often quite pretty.
+Since the GET is not a trail maintained by a trail organization, the trail is often quite challenging.
 In fact, sometimes there is no trail, and to get from point A to point B, one is crawling up a pile of rocks or pushing through thick shrubs for extended periods.
 If you are a hiker who is really set on doing a certain number of miles each day, the GET may get frustrating.
 If you can remain flexible with your mileage expectations/outcomes and be OK with going 1 mile/hour at times, this will serve you well.
 We promised each other (and ourselves) ahead of time that we would not blame/curse the trail for being what it is – rocky, steep, sandy, a road whatever.
 This pre-hike commitment actually worked in the course of the hike – we didn’t get down on the difficult sections, and just laughed off the 5 hours that it took to go 5 miles in the Santa Theresa Mtn Range one morning.
-It is what it is, no more no less.
+It is what it is, no more, no less.

 Hiking the GET with a good level of concentration dedicated to knowing where you are locationally (at all/most times) is very beneficial.
 If you like working with maps/guidebooks/GPS for navigation (beyond checking how far the next water/campsite is), you will enjoy the navigational challenge that is the GET.
-Time must be allowed for navigation, and this will slow down most hikers off their peak pace.
+Time must be allowed for navigation, and this will slow down most hikers from their peak pace.

 To say the least, the GET would be a very ballsy first or second thru hike, unless you have other significant experience in the wilderness.
 Forget that it is only 1/3 the length of the Appalachian Trail or that it’s highest point is thousands of feet shorter than Forester Pass on the PCT – the GET is a place where a hiker can get lost pretty easy if their navigation isn’t good (or the cell phone battery running their GPS dies) and one could potentially sit still on the trail for a week or a month, and not have another hiker walk by.
 Being comfortable in the wilderness, while being alone, is quite valuable on this hike.